Capita Education Software Solutions is a trading name of

 Transmission Type – Select the transmission type to be used – HTTP / FTP / SFTP

-Much of the above is included solely to outline the process involved for Capita staff and to allude to some of the possible options.
+Much of the above is included solely to outline the process involved for ESS staff and to allude to some of the possible options.

-To assist, Capita can provide contracted partners a company within SIMS Finance where these data exchanges can be tested; however, the above screens and others that support the process are deemed internal for Capita staff and all URLs needed will need to be added to the approved list before exchange will work.
+To assist, ESS can provide contracted partners a company within SIMS Finance where these data exchanges can be tested; however, the above screens and others that support the process are deemed internal for ESS staff and all URLs needed will need to be added to the approved list before exchange will work.